underscorefunk/build-apps-with-rust/src/architecture/passing_data_around.md.md

 Applications can get complicated quickly.
 To combat this we often split up functionality into multiple component and compose those components back together.
 This always seems like a good idea at first and it often is, but we soon realize there are tradeoffs and simplicity that we give up when splitting up our code into components.
 This lesson will focus on how to manage data across these news boundaries.

 1. passing data using component properties
-2. passing data by context
+2. passing data by context (static)
+3. passing data by context (reactive)

 Let's look at a silly example: